 ‘Dune’ has been considered non-filmable because of its unique vocabulary, intense description of planets and their features, and its unforgiving killing of characters.
 Though hard to adapt into a film, there have been many attempts to recreate Frank Herbert’s epic novel.

-The first attempt at adapting ‘Dune’ in 1972 failed due to the death of Arthur P. Jacobs A later was released in 1984, directed by David Lynch.
+The first attempt at adapting ‘Dune’ in 1972 failed due to the death of Arthur P. Jacobs but was later released in 1984, directed by David Lynch.
 In 2000, John Harrison adapted ‘Dune’ into a miniseries on the Sci-Fi Channel, which became a hit.
-Paramount pictures started another project to adapt ‘Dune’ into a film but bailed.
+Paramount Pictures started another project to adapt ‘Dune’ into a film but bailed.
 In 2016, Legendary Entertainment acquired rights for ‘Dune,’ which led to a film in 2021, with a second part set for release in October 2023.

 On publishing, ‘Dune’ won the Nebula Award, the most prestigious award given to a science fiction novel.